creare-com/podpac/doc/source/user/pipelines.md

         "myNode": { ... },
         "myOtherNode": { ... }
         ...
-        "myFinalNode": { ... }
+        "myResult": { ... }
     },
     "output": {
-        "node": "myFinalNode"
+        "node": "myResult",
+        "mode": "file",
+        ...
     }
 }
 ```

 ## Node definitions

-A node definition defines the node and its inputs and parameters.
+A node definition defines the node and its inputs, attributes, and default execution parameters.
 It also names the node so that it can be used as an input to other nodes in the pipeline.
 Nodes must be defined before they are referenced in a later node.

 All nodes must be one of these three basic types: *DataSource*, *Compositor*, and *Algorithm*.